edvinanet/tls-o-matic/README.md

 --------------------------------------------
 	- What is CN - Common Name
 	- What is SubjectAltName
+	- What is SNI - server name indication
 	- What about all the other stuff in the cert?
 	- Selfsigned certificates, CA signed certs - DV, EV